jeremyhilado/seir-224-project-2/readme.md

 ### Overview

-While your last project taught you how to get started with Ruby on Rails, this project will have you building another full stack application, but this time purely in JavaScript with a React front-end.
+While your last project taught you how to get started with writing a fullstack application in JavaScript using Express, Mongoose, and Node, this project will have you building another full stack application, but this time with a React front-end.

 Your instructors have grouped you with other classmates to design and build an app with two major components: